K-Kielak/tiredness-analysis/white_paper/whitepaper.md

 ```
 **Figure 1.** A general diagrammatic representation of the drowsiness analysis process.
 When data is recorded, it is then preprocessed and used for drowsiness analysis.
 The process is usually repeated over time (dashed line labeled `t`).

-This process is adapted in different ways depending on the type of data being collected, which is either: subjective, vehicle-based, behavioural or physiological.
+This process is adapted in different ways depending on the type of data being collected, which is either: subjective, vehicle-based, behavioral or physiological.

   - **Existing Approaches (and why they are bad)**

 ## 2.1 Subjective Measures

-Subjective measures involve the driver’s own assessment of their alertness level.
+Subjective measures involve the driver’s assessment of their alertness level.
 The Karolinska Sleepiness Scale (KSS) is a nine-point scale and it is the most widely used scales to describe drowsiness (Shahid et al., 2011).
 Each rating of the KSS has an associated description as shown in Table 1.

 | Rating | Description |
 |:--|:--|